muhammedkucukaslan/advanced-todo-api/README.md

   - Send test requests
   - See required request bodies and response formats

+> You can only access swagger document endpoint when `ENV` environment is not `production`

 ## Testing
 You can run the tests by using Makefile: